adityadixitrf/DevOps_Zivver/README.md

      CMD ["python", "app.py"]

-   5. Build and Push Docker Image: Build the Docker image and push it to a container registry like Docker Hub or Amazon ECR.
+5. **Build and Push Docker Image**: Build the Docker image and push it to a container registry like Docker Hub or Amazon ECR.